M-Weirauch/CheckIn/README.md

 ### Disadvantages

-Requires a lot of effort from every member/employee every day.
+Requires a lot of effort from every member/employee every day (has to scan qr code twice).